Jakub-Krolak/powerbi-violanova-key-account-analysis/README.md

 ## 5. Manner of the report's preparation

-The full methodological documentation- model architecture, the time table, the set of **DAX** measures, calculated columns, model organisation, and design assumptions- has been contained in a separate file:
+The full methodological documentation - model architecture, the time table, the set of **DAX** measures, calculated columns, model organisation, and design assumptions- has been contained in a separate file:

  **[METHODOLOGY.md](METHODOLOGY.md)**

 In brief:
-1. **Star schema**- `FactSprzedaz` (facts) together with `DimDate`, `DimKlienci`, `DimProdukty` (dimensions) and `_Measures` (a measure container).
+1. **Star schema** - `FactSprzedaz` (facts) together with `DimDate`, `DimKlienci`, `DimProdukty` (dimensions) and `_Measures` (a measure container).
 Relationships 1:*, single-direction.
-2. **A time table in DAX**- a calendar commencing always on 1 January of the first sales year (without conventional constants), furnished with a numeric key for sorting months.
+2. **A time table in DAX** - a calendar commencing always on 1 January of the first sales year (without conventional constants), furnished with a numeric key for sorting months.
-3. **Measure layers**- base "bez korekt" (cleaned) shares (channel / products) counts and time KPI cards gap interpolation.
+3. **Measure layers** - base "bez korekt" (cleaned) shares (channel / products) counts and time KPI cards gap interpolation.
-4. **Visual layer**- two pages, each tile provided with a thesis in its header (data-driven narrative).
+4. **Visual layer** - two pages, each tile provided with a thesis in its header (data-driven narrative).

 ---